-In 2020, the total energy consumption of the Group's corporate office tower was 2,063,383 kWh, a decrease of approximately 13.3%.
-This was resultant from the Movement Control Order which saw a decrease in business activities as well as lower physical occupancy and non-essential equipment were turned off during this period.
+In 2021, the total energy consumption of the Group's corporate office tower was 1,655,386 kWh, a decrease of approximately 19.8%.
+This was resultant from the lockdown imposed by the Malaysian government caussed a decline in business activities as well as lower physical occupancy and non-essential equipments were turned off during this period.
 To ensure the sustainability of the environment we operate in, we continually look for opportunities to reduce the environmental impact of our operation.
 We encourage all KEN Family members to implement the following energy saving initiatives to reduce carbon footprint of the Company:

-- (a) lights and air-conditioners of offices or meeting rooms are switched off when not in use; - (b) computers and photocopiers are set to sleeping mode or switched off when not in use; - (c) energy conservation tips are placed at different locations within the office to remind KEN Family members to conserve energy; - (d) use of energy efficient lightings; and - (e) encourage maintaining the air conditioning temperature at approximately 23°C 24°C in offices.
+- (a) lights and air-conditioners of offices or meeting rooms are switched off when not in use; - (b) computers and photocopiers are set to sleeping mode or switched off when not in use; - energy conservation tips are placed at different locations within the office to remind KEN Family members to conserve energy; - (d) use of energy efficient lightings; and - (e) encourage maintaining the air conditioning temperature at approximately 23°C 24°C in offices.

 To support the use of renewable energy, Menara KEN TTDI has photovoltaic (PV) panels installed on the rooftop which enables electricity to be generated from sunlight which will eventually feed into the building for self-consumption and thereby reduces electricity bills.
-Total solar energy generated in 2020 was 177,447 kWh.
+Total solar energy generated in 2021 was 172,341 kWh.
 Furthermore, with these PV panels, energy generation is emission-free and thereby reducing carbon footprint.